 8. Payments, holds & payouts

 8.4 Refunds & recovery.
 If TicketZap approves a refund while funds are held, the Buyer will be refunded from the held funds, and the Seller’s payout for that order will be canceled.
-If an operational error occurs or a payout should not have been released, the Seller authorizes TicketZap and its payment partner(s) (including PayPal) to: (i) cancel or reverse any pending payout; (ii) debit the Seller’s PayPal balance or create a negative balance and recover funds from the Seller’s PayPal funding sources to the extent permitted under PayPal’s terms and applicable law; and/or (iii) offset the amount against the Seller’s future TicketZap payouts.
+If an operational error occurs or a payout should not have been released, the Seller authorizes TicketZap and its payment partners, including Stripe, to: (i) cancel, delay, reverse, or attempt to reverse any pending or completed Stripe transfer or payout to the extent supported by Stripe; (ii) debit or create a negative balance on the Seller’s Stripe connected account to the extent permitted under Stripe’s terms and applicable law; and/or (iii) offset the amount against the Seller’s future TicketZap payouts.
 If recovery via the foregoing methods is unsuccessful, the Seller must reimburse TicketZap within 5 business days of notice, and TicketZap may use lawful collection measures.
-Nothing herein obligates TicketZap to attempt a bank debit where not supported by the processor’s platform rules.
+Nothing herein obligates TicketZap to use any recovery method not supported by the processor’s platform rules.

 9. Taxes